How To Become Your Own Best Advocate In The Health Care System

 When you’re sick, scared, frustrated or overwhelmed, it isn’t easy to advocate for yourself, absorb medical information and keep an eye on what’s going on.
 Several studies have found that patients forget about half of what their MDs tell them and are more likely to blank if their doctors do most of the talking during the appointment and overload them with information.

 That’s why it’s valuable to bring a support person to your appointments; someone who can prompt you about things you wanted to discuss, take notes and help you remember what your doctor said.
 This is particularly important if English isn’t your first language or if your condition affects your cognitive ability.
-(If COVID rules prevent you from having someone in the room with you, you can call or Zoom them into the appointment or speak to them immediately afterward to debrief.)
+(If your support person can’t physically be in the room with you, you can call or Zoom them into the appointment or speak to them immediately afterward to debrief.)

+Related: Cancer Coaching Offers a New Way to Navigate the Cancer Journey

 Zelmer points out that there’s a growing body of evidence showing that patients are safer and have better experiences and outcomes when they have someone supporting them in their health care journey.
 For instance, studies have found that they’re more likely to take their medication as prescribed and less likely to be readmitted, have falls or experience anxiety.